vyperlang/vyper/docs/types.rst

 Types
 #####

-Viper is a statically typed language, which means that the type of each variable (state and local) needs to be specified or at least known at compile-time.
-Viper provides several elementary types which can be combined to form complex types.
+Vyper is a statically typed language, which means that the type of each variable (state and local) needs to be specified or at least known at compile-time.
+Vyper provides several elementary types which can be combined to form complex types.

 In addition, types can interact with each other in expressions containing operators.

 .. index:: ! value

 ***********
 Value Types